-The City's current "Future Land Use" map identifies general areas where development is anticipated to occur over the next 20-year period but is less specific and regulatory than the zoning regulations (Figure 3.4-1).
+The City's current FLUM identifies general areas where development is anticipated to occur over the next 20-year period but is less specific and regulatory than the zoning regulations (Figure 3.4-1).
 It designates future uses for land within the city's UGA, including areas within the UGA that are located outside city limits (i.e., the Potential Annexation Area).